Embroidermodder/Embroidermodder/README.md

 28. Layer manager and Layer switcher dock widget
 29. test that all formats read data in correct scale (format details should match other programs).
 30. Custom filter bug -- doesn't save changes in some cases.
+31. Get flake8, pylint and tests to pass.
+32. Sphinx documentation from docstrings or similar.

 For more details read on into the Design section.